 Becky held Bébé closer, and Bébé’s purring grew.

-It felt safer, now, knowing that these people wanted to protect it.
+It felt safer, now, knowing for sure that these people wanted to protect it.

 ‘So, what’s the little thing’s name?’
 Mr Muffin’s asked.